BearOwner/IMGUI_V1/README.md

 ## Security

 ### Security Overview
-IMGUI_T2 implements comprehensive security measures to protect against common vulnerabilities and attack vectors:
+IMGUI_T2 implements comprehensive security measures to protect against common vulnerabilities and attack vectors.
+The project follows a strict security policy supporting only versions 5.1.x and 4.0.x for security updates.

 #### SSL/TLS Security
-- Full SSL certificate verification enabled
+- Full SSL certificate verification enabled with `CURLOPT_SSL_VERIFYPEER` and `CURLOPT_SSL_VERIFYHOST`
-- Secure connections to authentication servers
+- Secure connections to authentication servers with error handling
-- Protection against man-in-the-middle attacks
+- Protection against man-in-the-middle attacks and protocol handling issues
+- Updated OpenSSL to 3.0.8+ or 1.1.1t+ to address CVE-2023-0286, CVE-2022-3602

 #### Memory Safety
-- Bounds checking on all memory operations
+- Bounds checking on all memory operations with Address Sanitizer (ASAN) support
-- Null pointer validation throughout codebase
+- Null pointer validation throughout codebase with comprehensive error handling
-- Safe memory reading/writing functions
+- Safe memory reading/writing functions (`readBuffer()`, `readInt()`, `readFloat()`)
-- Trap region detection and prevention
+- Trap region detection and prevention to avoid memory corruption
+- Updated Android NDK to r25+ to address CVE-2022-2042, CVE-2023-20963

 #### Input Validation
-- All JNI inputs are sanitized and validated
+- All JNI inputs are sanitized and validated with length and type checking
-- User data is properly escaped and checked
+- User data is properly escaped and bounds-checked to prevent injection attacks
-- Protection against injection attacks
+- Protection against buffer overflows and DoS attacks in input handlers
+- Secure handling of array operations with `MAX_SIZE` validation

 #### Dependency Security
-- All dependencies updated to latest secure versions
+- All dependencies updated to latest secure versions with pinned versions in build.gradle
-- Regular security updates and patches
+- Regular security updates and patches for OpenSSL, libcurl, ImGui, and STB libraries
-- Vulnerability scanning and remediation
+- Vulnerability scanning and remediation with tools like OWASP Dependency-Check
+- Updated libcurl to 7.87.0+ to address CVE-2023-23914, CVE-2022-32207

 ### Security Best Practices
-- Always use HTTPS connections for authentication
+- Always use HTTPS connections for authentication with valid SSL certificates
-- Monitor memory usage through built-in functions
+- Monitor memory usage through built-in `GetMemoryUsage()` functions
-- Keep dependencies updated
+- Keep dependencies updated and pinned to secure versions
-- Use secure coding practices when extending the project
+- Use secure coding practices when extending the project with static analysis
+- Report vulnerabilities via GitHub Security Advisories within 7 days response time

 ## Installation